 The Criminal Investigations Division (CID) is responsible for providing specialized investigations for crimes committed within the jurisdiction of the Port of Seattle.
-Under the supervision of Commander Doug Newman and working closely with the Patrol Division, CID is comprised of a detective sergeant, Sergeant Gillebo, nine detectives, a police specialist and a commissioned evidence technician.
+Under the supervision of Commander Sean Gillebo and working closely with the Patrol Division, CID is comprised of a detective sergeant, Sergeant Benko, nine detectives, a police specialist and a commissioned evidence technician.
 The unique mission of the Port of Seattle Police Department is reflected in the variety of duties and disciplines found in CID; from baggage theft to underwater death investigations, CID provides the support services and special investigations necessary for crime detection and prevention within the POSPD jurisdiction.

 The detectives assigned to CID are responsible for investigating the crimes that occur here at the Port of Seattle.
 Although this mission may seem straightforward, because of the complexity of the crimes investigated and the demands of the judicial system, our detectives must be able to provide top tier investigations for hundreds of different crimes, all with their own complex set of rules, investigative tools and techniques.
 Examples of some of these duties include:

 - Writing and serving search warrants

 - Locating, identifying and preserving physical evidence

 - Preparing and filing cases with the prosecutors

 - Disseminating crime prevention information and providing investigative training to patrol officers.

 In addition to investigating crimes, the detectives of CID also provide detailed background checks for entry-level and lateral police officers as well as emergency communication (911) specialists and other non-sworn personnel.